debnsuma/ray-for-developers/README.md

 Master distributed training for deep learning models at scale - from PyTorch DDP to FSDP.

-**🚀 Complete Learning Path:**
+**Complete Learning Path:**

+This module takes you through a progressive journey from manual distributed training to automated, production-ready implementations:

-- **Vanilla PyTorch DDP** - See the pain points of manual distributed training
+- **Vanilla PyTorch DDP** - Experience firsthand the complexity and boilerplate required for manual distributed data parallel training with PyTorch's native implementation
-- **Ray Train DDP** - Eliminate 90% of boilerplate with 3 simple changes
+- **Ray Train DDP** - Learn how Ray Train eliminates approximately 90% of boilerplate code while maintaining the same performance, requiring only 3 simple changes to your training code
-- **Ray Train FSDP**
-    - Scale to large models with 1 parameter change
-    - Advanced configuration with CPU offload, mixed precision, and memory profiling
+- **Ray Train FSDP** - Discover memory-efficient training with Fully Sharded Data Parallel, which allows you to train models that don't fit on a single GPU by sharding model parameters, gradients, and optimizer states across multiple GPUs.
+Includes advanced configurations for CPU offloading, mixed precision training, and memory profiling

 **[View Slides: Distributed Training with Ray](https://www.canva.com/design/DAG2W25BKAw/yXl48lXeg0g60Rf_1RUXrw/view)** *Deck covering distributed training concepts, architecture, and best practices*